Special Event Street Closure Application

 All events must comply with City zero waste policies.
 The Department of Environment offers periodic online training for people who are or want to conduct events on meeting the City’s waste management goals.
 Larger events will typically hire an “event greener” for waste management.

 Most events permitted via ISCOTT will not require water to be provided for attendees.
 If water is deemed important for public safety and well-being at your event, you will be required to submit a plan for how it will be provided in compliance with the condition barring the sale and distribution of packaged water.
-If you are unable to meet this condition, the Department of Environment may grant a waiver.
+If you are unable to meet this condition, the Environment Department may grant a waiver.

 Temporary Blue Zones